-Using purposeful, fun and age-appropriate activities, the occupational therapist assists children in achieving important life tasks.
+Using purposeful, fun and age-appropriate activities, Occupational therapists at Partners assist children in achieving important life tasks and skills such as:

 - Gross and fine motor skill development

 - Eye hand coordination skills

 - Self-care skills such as dressing, grooming, or eating

 - Engagement in meaningful activities with a variety of toys, games and tools with emphasis on interactive occupational skill acquisition